pitoms/Pitoms-Counter/README.md

 ## Usage
 > Clone this repo to your local machine, and `npm i` from within the "Pitoms-Counter" directory.
-> Run `npm start` and browser tab will open with the web app.
+> Run `npm start` and a browser tab will open with the web app.

 ### Dependencies